wdi-sg/activerecord-intro/readme.md

 > Thats sounds like a lot of 5 dollar words, but what does it really mean?

-We need a way to encapsulate our databases into objects that we can talk to on our server.
+We need a way to encapsulate our databases into objects so that we can talk to our server.
 ORM's serve that purpose.
 Remember those tables we created in SQL?
 Well, its an object represented on our server now.
 That's what ORM's do.

 More concretely ORM's:
 - *'Map'* (translate) objects to rows in our DB (and vice versa)